dev-saeddaoud/Pie-Chart/README.md

  - Svelte:
    - to control the DOM
    - to implement svg transitions using svelte built-in transition capabilities
-   - to control the state using svelte build-in store
+   - to manage the state using svelte built-in store feature
  - D3: to do calculations based on the input data to be rendered on the DOM using svelte
  - TypeScript: for type safty
  - CSS: for styling and responsive design